message/iata/LU.md

-Published 20.09.2021
+Published 24.09.2021
-1. Until 30 September 2021, passengers are not allowed to enter.
+1. Until 31 December 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See);
 - passengers arriving from Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden or Switzerland;
-- residents of Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Canada, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Lebanon, Macao (SAR China), Moldova (Rep.), Montenegro, New Zealand, North Macedonia (Rep.), Qatar, Saudi Arabia, Serbia, Singapore, USA and Ukraine;
+- residents of Australia, Bosnia and Herzegovina, Canada, Chinese Taipei, Hong Kong (SAR China), Jordan, Korea (Rep.), Macao (SAR China), Moldova (Rep.), New Zealand, Qatar, Saudi Arabia, Singapore, Ukraine and Uruguay;
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty).
+The certificate must be issued in Albania, Andorra, Israel, Morocco, Monaco, North Macedonia (Rep.), Panama, San Marino, Switzerland, Turkey, Ukraine, Vatican City (Holy See) or a Schengen Member State;
 - passengers with a residence permit issued by Switzerland or an EEA Member State;
 - passengers with a "D" visa issued by Switzerland or an EEA Member State;
 - British nationals and their family members with: